ridiculous/object_tracker/README.md

-# ObjectTracker
+# Ruby ObjectTracker

-Track method calls to almost any object.
-Class and instance methods can be tracked (w/ arguments).
+Track class and instance methods, including arguments and definition source.
+You can extend a class to track calls to itself and it's instances, or extend instances directly.

 ## Installation